mrkeylost/product-store/README.md

 ## ☁️ Deployment

 This project is configured for **Vercel** using `experimentalServices`.
 The frontend is served at `/` and the backend is routed under `/_/backend`.

-To deploy your own instance:
-1. Push the repo to GitHub and import it in [Vercel](https://vercel.com).
-2. Add all environment variables under **Settings → Environment Variables**.
-3. Vercel will run the root build script automatically on each push.

----

-## 📄 License
-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).

 ---